Beirut Is Back: Plot

-Carrie (Claire Danes) meets with her asset, Fatima Ali (Clara Khoury), after Friday prayers at a mosque.
-Fatima reveals that she is prepared to defect to the United States and gives Carrie the time and place that her husband, Hezbollah district commander Abbas Ali, will be meeting with Abu Nazir (Navid Negahban).
-Carrie meets Saul (Mandy Patinkin) at the safehouse and they relay the news to Estes (David Harewood) via Skype.
-Estes grills Carrie about the reliability of the tip, and Saul speculates that the information might be phony and that their men are being led into an ambush.
-It becomes clear to Carrie that Saul and Estes do not trust her judgment.
+Carrie (Claire Danes) meets her asset, Fatima Ali (Clara Khoury), after Friday prayers at a mosque.
+Fatima agrees to defect to the United States and provides the time and location of a meeting between her husband, Hezbollah district commander Abbas Ali, and Abu Nazir (Navid Negahban).
+Carrie and Saul (Mandy Patinkin) relay the information to Estes (David Harewood) from a safehouse.
+Estes questions the reliability of the tip, and Saul worries it could be an ambush, making it clear neither fully trusts Carrie’s judgment.

-The Brodys attend a function where the Waldens are also present.
-Vice President Walden (Jamey Sheridan) informs Nicholas Brody (Damian Lewis) that one of Iran's nuclear weapon sites survived the air strikes, but that the President is reluctant to take further action as his term is running out.
-Walden asks Brody to speak to the Secretary of Defense to try to convince him that urgent action is required.
-Meanwhile, the Brodys become further ingratiated with the Walden family as Cynthia Walden (Talia Balsam) invites Jessica (Morena Baccarin) to co-host a fundraiser with her, and Dana (Morgan Saylor) runs into Finn Walden (Timothée Chalamet) and takes a liking to him.
+The Brodys attend a function with the Waldens.
+Vice President Walden (Jamey Sheridan) tells Nicholas Brody (Damian Lewis) that one of Iran’s nuclear sites survived recent air strikes and asks him to pressure the Secretary of Defense to support further action.
+The families grow closer as Cynthia Walden (Talia Balsam) invites Jessica (Morena Baccarin) to co-host a fundraiser, and Dana (Morgan Saylor) meets the Waldens' son Finn (Timothée Chalamet).